Welcome back for another trail update!

 I was on the trail at my normal time and immediately began the ascent up Mt.
 Musilauke.
 It was a climb of over 2,000ft but took place over several miles.
 I had been dreading it, but it turned out to be easier than expected.
 Long, for sure, but not terrible.
 It took me a couple hours to get to the summit, and when I finally regained service I saw I had a message from Logs saying, “Musilauke ain’t sh*t!”.
 Hilarious and true.
 It was cold and windy at the top which was at an elevation of 4,800ft, the likes of which we haven’t seen since Virginia.
 I didn’t spend much time there and immediately headed down to get back below the treeline.

 While the ascent was manageable, the descent was ridiculous.
 It was extremely steep, rocky, and slippery.
 It took me quite a bit longer to get down than it did to get up, which is rare.
 There were lots of day hikers making the ascent from that side as well (it was Sunday and great weather) and I felt bad for them for getting the tougher side.
-At one point I saw two older gentlemen approaching and I stood off the trail to let them pass.
+At one point I saw two older gentlemen approaching and so I stood off the trail to let them pass.
 The guy behind acknowledged me but apparently the one in front hadn’t seen me.
-When he got close and finally noticed, he got spooked and started spouting, “Jesus Christ, man, you have to SAY SOMETHING” as if I had jumped out of the bushes at him.
+When he got close and finally noticed, he got spooked and started spouting, “Jesus Christ, man, you have to SAY SOMETHING!” as if I had jumped out of the bushes at him.
 He was clearly exhausted and frustrated by the climb so I guess this was his outlet.
 His friend more or less told him to zip it and then let me pass.
 As I continued down the trail I could hear the guy still mouthing off, but I decided it wasn’t worth addressing.
 I’ve got bigger things to worry about, like not falling off this damn mountain.

 When I finally reached the bottom, I saw an information board about the trail and on the top it said “White Mountain National Forest”.
 Oh damn, I’m already in the Whites!
 I thought I wouldn’t get there until tomorrow, but I guess my calculation was off.
 I was beginning to wonder how much harder they could possibly be than what I’ve already faced, but apparently I was already doing it.
 Nice.